Bearing Syntactic Fruit with Stack-Augmented Neural Networks: Conclusion

 \section{Conclusion}

-Our results show that on question formation, transformers with nondeterministic stack attention show a much stronger hierarchical bias than standard architectures, putting them more in line with human biases. \Citet{dusell-chiang-2024-stack} showed that the same architecture outperforms the vanilla transformer on a Penn Treebank language modeling task despite having fewer parameters, so the nondeterministic stack attention transformer not only generalizes more naturally, but fits in-distribution natural language better, suggesting that it is a promising object of future psycholinguistic study.
-We showed that short-circuiting the stack reading to the output improves generalization performance for RNNs and LSTMs, particularly for LSTMs, although not to the level of the stack transformer.
-Our findings, however, do not generalize to the tense reinflection task, and it remains to be seen if a single architecture can generalize hierarchically on both tasks.
+Our results show that on multiple tasks, especially question formation, transformers with nondeterministic stack attention show a much stronger hierarchical bias than standard architectures, putting them more in line with human inductive biases. \Citet{dusell-chiang-2024-stack} showed that the same architecture outperforms the vanilla transformer on a Penn Treebank language modeling task despite having fewer parameters, so the nondeterministic stack attention transformer not only generalizes more naturally in terms of syntax, but fits in-distribution natural language better, suggesting that it is a promising object of future psycholinguistic study.
+Stack-augmented neural networks do not appear to be a silver bullet for hierarchical generalization; like any learning algorithm, they are likely sensitive to properties of the data (cf.~\citet{qin-etal-2025-data}), as seen by the variation of results across tasks.
+However, on the whole they have a higher tendency than standard architectures to generalize hierarchically without explicit hints.